Left to right: Sally A. Edwards & Sarah J. Edwards

 BLAG Publishing & Television

-From early spring 2017, Sally and Sarah are in production of BLAG Vol. 5, special publishing projects and developing a series of unscripted and scripted television shows.
+From early spring 2017, Sally and Sarah are in production of special publishing projects and are developing film and television projects.

 Find out who else we've worked with here